LinuxBeaver/GEGL-GIMP-PLUGIN_stroke_shadow_glow/README.md

 meson setup --buildtype=release build ninja -C build
 ```
-## Extra image preview of this plugin in GEGL Graph mode.
+## Preview of this plugin in GEGL Graph mode.
 ![image preview](preview3.png  )

 ## Example of SSG inside a complex GEGL Graph being blended by Linear Light.
 Also the theme is "meaty text"